Phone: 01244 323 070

 R v Craig Richardson [Mold Crown Court – August 2018]: defended a Wrexham cocaine dealer who received a suspended prison sentence.

 R v OB [Chester Crown Court – August 2018]: prosecuted a man accused of stabbing his two-year-old son in the neck who was convicted and received 12 years in prison.
+The case was reported in the Liverpool Echo.

 R v Ryan Skeels [Mold Crown Court – February 2018]: defended a man who was found not guilty of sexually assaulting a woman in a Llangollen woodland.